Simulating the secondary electron avalanche of MCP by Geant4: Phenomenological model

 and

-where all the parameters, except for $E_0$, are obtained from the fit to experimental measurements.
-With the incident energy increasing, the SEY of backscattered and rediffused electrons will be close to $P_{1, e}(\infty)$ and $P_{1, r}(\infty)$.
-As shown in Figure~\ref{fig:SEY}, the SEY of backscattered electrons is high within the low energy region and decreases slowly with energy increasing, while the SEY curve of rediffused electrons is relatively flat.
+where all the parameters, except the $E_0$, are obtained from the fit of experimental measurements.
+With the incident energy increasing, the SEYs of the backscattered and rediffused electrons will be close to $P_{1, e}(\infty)$ and $P_{1, r}(\infty)$.
+As shown in Fig.~\ref{fig:SEY}, the SEY of backscattered electrons is high within the low energy region and decreases slowly with the incident energy increasing, while the SEY curve of the rediffused electrons is relatively flat.